Danielle Mitterrand

-Danielle Émilienne Isabelle Mitterrand (née Gouze; 29 October 1924 – 22 November 2011) was the wife of French President François Mitterrand, and president of the Fondation Danielle-Mitterrand - France Libertés.
+Danielle Émilienne Isabelle Mitterrand (née Gouze; 29 October 1924 – 22 November 2011) was the wife of French President François Mitterrand, former liaison officer in the French Resistance, and president of the Fondation Danielle-Mitterrand - France Libertés.

 Life

 Danielle Émilienne Isabelle Gouze was born on 29 October 1924 in Verdun, in the Meuse.
 Her father, Antoine Gouze (1885–1958), was a college principal.
 Her mother, born Renée Flachot (1890–1971), was a teacher.
 Her parents were secularists, Republicans and French Section of the Workers' International (SFIO) activists.

 In 1940, Antoine Gouze refused to list the Jewish students and teachers at his college and was dismissed by the Vichy government.
 He then moved to Cluny where he gave private lessons.
 From 1940 to 1942, her family regularly housed members in hiding of the Resistance Combat network, including its leader, Henri Frenay.
 Her family aided the French Resistance and helped lodge members of the Maquis.
 Following her sister Christine, she joined the French Resistance when she was seventeen; she was later awarded the Resistance Medal.
 She also became a liaison officer in the Resistance.
 She met François Mitterrand there and married him on 28 October 1944, three months after the Liberation.

 Mitterrand had three sons: Pascal (b.
 1945; died aged two months), Jean-Christophe (b.
 1946) and Gilbert Mitterrand (b.
 1949).

+In 1981, she and her husband met with DAR President General Patricia Walton Shelby and François Lefebvre de Laboulaye, the French Ambassador to the United States, aboard the De Grasse as part of the celebrations for the Bicentennial of the Siege of Yorktown.

 She created the France-Libertés Foundation in 1986, when she was First Lady, with the merger of three smaller associations which had been established in 1981.

 In July 1992, on her way to Halabja in support of the Kurds, she was involved in a car bomb in Iraqi Kurdistan; though she survived, as did minister Bernard Kouchner, seven people in her convoy were killed, and seventeen others were wounded.

 In 1996, Mitterrand was awarded the North–South Prize "for her position in favour of the human rights and, symbolically, to Algerian women, for their daily fight for freedom."

 Mitterrand died on 22 November 2011 aged 87 after being hospitalized for fatigue.